seudev/x-i18n/README.md

 ## What is it?

-A React library that use Redux to internationalize the messages of your app.
+A React library that use hooks to internationalize the messages of your app.
 See a demo [here](http://demo.x-i18n.seudev.com).

 ## Using X i18n